catid/snowshoe/README.md

 scalar multiplication in `205,696` cycles.
 So I would expect Snowshoe to run `ec_mul` in `204,190` cycles on the same machine.
 Since Kasper does not mention disabling Turbo Boost, Snowshoe is anywhere from 2.24x to 3x faster.

+Kasper's results also make it possible to compare Snowshoe to OpenSSL.
+In OpenSSL 1.0.1e, the NIST P-256 curve math in `crypto/ec/ecp_nistp256.c` is similar in code complexity to Snowshoe.
+However, OpenSSL does not take advantage of efficient endormorphisms, fast twisted Edwards group laws, nor fields with fast reductions or Karatsuba methods for field multiplication, so it is much slower.
+Kasper demonstrates that the improvements in the paper are roughly 3x faster than normal OpenSSL, pegging Snowshoe roughly 6x faster than OpenSSL 1.0.1e for the same security level.

 ## Details